About Me

 Outreach & Volunteering

-• Volunteer o.b.o the Institute for Space Sciences and Astronomy (ISSA) at the open day for secondary schools organised by the University of Malta (Dec 2022).
+• Volunteer representative of the Institute for Space Sciences and Astronomy (ISSA) at the open day for secondary schools organised by the University of Malta (Msida, Malta, Dec 2022).

-• Volunteer o.b.o the Department of Mathematics at the Science in the City festival (Sep 2022).
+• Volunteer o.b.o the Department of Mathematics running the department’s stand with mathematics-based games at the Science in the City festival (Valletta, Malta, Sep 2022).

 • Mediterranean Youth Mathematical Championship (MYMC) participant as part of the Maltese team (Jun 2019) (featured on University of Malta Newspoint and Times of Malta).